-The language of 266 PC states that “a person who inveigles or entices a person under 18 years of age into a house of ill fame, or of assignation, or elsewhere, for the purpose of prostitution…and a person who, by any false pretenses, false representation, or other fraudulent means, procures a [minor] to have [sexual intercourse] with another person, is [guilty of a crime]…”.
+266. A person who inveigles or entices a person under 18 years of age into a house of ill fame, or of assignation, or elsewhere, for the purpose of prostitution, or to have illicit carnal connection with another person, and a person who aids or assists in that inveiglement or enticement, and a person who, by any false pretenses, false representation, or other fraudulent means, procures a person to have illicit carnal connection with another person, is punishable by imprisonment in the state prison, or by imprisonment in a county jail not exceeding one year, or by a fine not exceeding two thousand dollars ($2,000), or by both that fine and imprisonment.

 - attracting a 16-year-old girl into a house of prostitution for the purpose of engaging in prostitution.